Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space

 \section{Foliations with locally free conormal sheaf of degree 3}

-In this section we will prove the classification of foliations by curves of degree three with locally free conormal sheaf stated in Main Theorem \ref{classification-degree3}.
+In this section, we will prove the classification of the topological and algebraic invariants of foliations by curves of degree 3 with locally free conormal sheaf stated in Main Theorem \ref{classification-degree3}.
 Note that a foliation $\sF$ of degree $3$ is given by the short exact sequence

-We begin by considering complete intersection foliations, that is, the case when the conormal sheaf $N_\sF^*$ splits as a sum of line bundles.
+We begin by considering global complete intersection foliations, that is, the case when the conormal sheaf $N_\sF^*$ splits as a sum of line bundles.
 These correspond to cases (1) and (2) of Main Theorem \ref{classification-degree3}.

 Since $c_1(N_\sF^*)=-6$, it is easy to see that $\op3(-2)\oplus\op3(-4)$ and $\op3(-3)^{\oplus2}$ are the only possibilities in degree 3.
-The connectedness of the singular scheme is a straightforward consequence of Proposition \ref{con}, while the the calculation of its degree and genus uses the formulas in display \eqref{eq-deggenus}.
+The connectedness of the singular scheme is a straightforward consequence of Proposition \ref{con}, while the calculation of its degree and genus uses the formulas in display \eqref{eq-deggenus}.